Viswesh-N/Viswesh-N/README.md

 - 🤔 I’m looking for help with ... -->

-I am a final year at IIT Kharagpur, pursuing my B.Tech in Electrical Engineering .
-I am currently working with Prof. Igor Gilitschenski on developing learning-based state estimation pipelines for the navigation of autonomous vehicles in unforseen environments, at theToronto Intelligent Systems Lab at UofT.

-My research interests lie in multi-agent robotics, state estimation, and I am eager to apply reinforcement learning techniques to solve autonomous driving and other robotic tasks.
+I am a first year Masters student at UC San Diego, where I'm pursuing Robotics.
+My research interests lie in reinforcement learning, and I'm exploring Robot Manipulation and RL guided vision methods for solving humanoid environments.

 In my free time, I love playing football, hiking and occasionally play the keyboard.
 I've also been getting into Basketball lately so feel free to bring it up in a conversation :]